SGD to MYR Forecast 2026, 2027, 2028, 2029, 2030 -XS

 Risk factors

-• One major risk to the SGD to MYR forecast is a sudden slowdown in the Chinese economy, which is a major trading partner for both nations.
+• One major risk to the SGD-to-MYR forecast is a sudden slowdown in the Chinese economy, a major trading partner for both nations.

 • A contraction in Chinese demand would likely hit Malaysia's commodity exports and Singapore's logistics hub simultaneously, causing unpredictable volatility.